slowernews/wisdom-tldr/chapters/chapter_appendix.md

 alan perlis - 63.
 When we write programs that "learn", it turns out that we do and they don't. alan perlis - 105.
 You can't communicate complexity, only an awareness of it. alan perlis - 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.
+> *"Computers are useless.
+They can only give you answers."
+-- Pablo Picasso*
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."